lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 A host processor can check whether OTBN is busy by reading the {{< regref "STATUS">}} register.
 All memory accesses through the register interface must be word-aligned 32b word accesses.

+While DMEM is 4kiB, only the first 2kiB (at addresses `0x0` to `0x7ff`) is visible through the register interface.
+This is to allow OTBN applications to store sensitive information in the other half, making it harder for that information to leak back to Ibex.

 Each memory write through the register interface updates a checksum.
 See the [Memory Load Integrity]({{< relref "#mem-load-integrity" >}}) section for more details.